By: Jason R. Margulies

 1. Report the Incident to Local Authorities

 Becoming a victim of rape or sexual assault taken place at a hotel or resort is a horrific and traumatic experience.
 Speaking about the incident can be difficult and uncomfortable, but it is important that hotel sexual assault victims report the incident as soon as possible.
 If you are a victim, you should notify the hotel or hotel security, but you must also notify local authorities.
-This is because there are times when the hotel security is more interested in protecting the company than it is in protecting your rights.
-Accordingly, it is crucial for your legal case that you have notified the necessary parties including local law enforcement, as soon as possible.
+This is because there are times when hotel security is more interested in protecting the company than in protecting your rights.
+Accordingly, it is crucial for your legal case that you contact an attorney experienced in handling sexual assault cases as well as notify local law enforcement as soon as possible.
+An experienced sex assault attorney will help guide you through giving a statement to law enforcement and direct you to other medical and mental health resources to help you.

 2. Document Evidence